 The broadcast facilities panel contains two buttons labelled REH (Rehearse) and ON AIR.
 Pressing either of these buttons sets the console to run in the relevant mode.
+See Fig 1.

 External interfaces can also trigger the console into switching these modes on or off with a signal sent via the console's general purpose inputs.
-For GPIO configuration please refer to the GPIO section.
+For GPIO configuration see "GPIO" on page 186.